databrickslabs/mosaic/docs/source/api/raster-format-readers.rst

     Loads a GDAL tile file and returns the result as a DataFrame.
     It uses the standard spark reader patthern of :code:`spark.read.format(*).option(*).load(*)`.

-    :param rawPath: rawPath to the tile file on dbfs
+    :param path: path to the tile file on dbfs
-    :type rawPath: Column(StringType)
+    :type path: Column(StringType)
     :rtype: DataFrame

     :example: